circlefin/circle-ecosystem/README.md

   - Restaurants
   - Remittances
   - Payroll
-entityType: [String]      # Required.
-Type of organization that runs the app.
-Choose either "dao" or "non-dao" (traditional company).
 platform:                 # Required.
 List of all applicable platforms that the app supports.
   - Web
   - iOS